 Maintain Total Content List for PD 360 and Common Core.
 These lists contain each segment, stock number, titles, descriptions, release dates, stock numbers, and segment times.

-Delivery Manager:
+Delivery Manager

 Overview:

 The delivery manager has a team to do final QA once the videos are loaded onto the platform, and they oversee and/or do the final encoding and uploading to the platform.